peteroupc/peteroupc.github.io/bernoulli.md

 where \[_a_, _b_\] is \[0, 1\] or a closed interval therein, using different changes to the algorithm, namely:

-- Add the following step at the start of the algorithm: "Create an empty uniform PSRN at the start of the algorithm.
+- Add the following step at the start of the algorithm: "Create a positive-sign zero-integer-part uniform PSRN at the start of the algorithm.
 Then if **URandLessThanReal** on the PSRN and _a_ returns 1, or if **URandLessThanReal** on the PSRN and _b_ returns 0, repeat this step."
 - Instead of flipping the input coin, flip a coin that does the following: "Call **SampleGeometricBag** on the uniform PSRN and return the result."
 - If the algorithm would return 1, it returns 0 instead with probability 1 &minus; (_b_ &minus; _a_).